Study in Ireland for a Semester Abroad

 - a completed Carlow College, St. Patrick’s Semester Study Abroad Guidelines and Application Form;

 - a copy of your passport page showing your photograph and personal details;

 - certified copies of transcripts from current institution of study;

-- if your first language is not English, attach evidence of proficiency in English (IELTS Score or equivalent); hyperlink this to the document in the folder titled ‘English language requirements for admission to Carlow College, St. Patrick’s’
+- if your first language is not English, attach evidence of proficiency in English (IELTS Score or equivalent); find out more here: English language requirements for admission to Carlow College, St. Patrick’s

 Please note that the issuance of student visas is for the duration of the learners’ academic studies.
 As such, visas do not permit learners to remain in Ireland prior to, or after the conclusion of, the academic term.

 All incoming study abroad applicants are required to obtain a Stamp 2 Visa from the Irish Naturalisation and Immigration Service to study at Carlow College for one academic term or one academic year.
-After applicants have formally been accepted onto the programme, they will receive a ‘Letter of Induction’ from the President of Carlow College.
+After applicants have formally been accepted onto the program, they will receive a ‘Letter of Induction’ from the President of Carlow College.
 Along with this document, applicants are required to present to the Immigration Officer at Dublin Airport the following documents:

 - a ‘Letter of Induction’ validating that they are a study abroad learner at Carlow College;